Perkin Warbeck: Imprisonment and death

 Warbeck was initially treated well by Henry.
 As soon as he confessed to being an impostor, he was released from the Tower of London and was given accommodation at Henry's court.
 He was even allowed to be present at royal banquets.
 He was, however, kept under guard and was not allowed to sleep with his wife, who was living under the protection of the queen.

 After eight months at court, Warbeck tried to escape; he was quickly recaptured.
 He was then held in the Tower, initially in solitary confinement, and later alongside the 17th Earl of Warwick; the two tried to escape in 1499.
 Captured once again, Warbeck was led from the Tower to Tyburn on 23 November 1499, where he read out a confession and was hanged.
 Warbeck had signed a paper confessing that his name was Piers Osbeck, a boatman's son from Tournai in France.
 It is unclear from where Henry VII got the name "Perkin Warbeck" or why it was maintained by Henry.
 Warbeck's Irish ally John Atwater was also executed at Tyburn on the same day.
 The Earl of Warwick was beheaded on Tower Hill on 28 November 1499.

 Warbeck was buried in Austin Friars, London.
 The presumed site of his unmarked grave is at the Dutch Church, Austin Friars.

 His story was featured in Francis Bacon's 1622 work History of the Reign of King Henry VII.

 Appearance

-Perkin reportedly resembled Edward IV in appearance, which has led to speculation that he might have been Edward's illegitimate son or at least had some genuine connection with the York family.
+Perkin reportedly resembled Edward IV in appearance, which has led to speculation that he was Edward's illegitimate son or at least had some genuine connection with the York family.
 Francis Bacon believed he was one of Edward's many illegitimate children.
 It has also been suggested that he was a son of one of Edward's siblings, either Richard III or Margaret of York, Warbeck's first major sponsor.

 Some authors, for example Horace Walpole, have even gone as far as to claim that Warbeck actually was Richard, Duke of York.